-Following the identification of the material weaknesses described above and further described in subsection "Evaluation of Disclosure Controls and Procedures" in Part II, Item 9A of our Annual Report on Form 10-K for the year ended December 31, 2018, and with the oversight of the Audit Committee, management is committed to the planning and implementation of remediation efforts to address these material weaknesses.
-The remediation efforts, summarized below, which are either implemented or in process, are intended to both address the identified material weaknesses and strengthen our overall financial control environment.
-In this regard, the following represents the enhancements the Company has designed and is in the process of implementing, in an effort to remediate the material weaknesses above:
+Following the identification of the material weaknesses described above and further described in subsection "Evaluation of Disclosure Controls and Procedures" in Part II, Item 9A of our Annual Report on Form 10-K for the year ended December 31, 2018, and with the oversight of the Audit Committee, management is committed to our remediation efforts to address these material weaknesses.
+The remediation efforts, summarized below, are intended to both address the identified material weaknesses and strengthen our overall financial control environment.
+In this regard, the following represents the enhancements the Company has designed and is in the process of testing as of June 30, 2019 to remediate the material weaknesses above: